cardano-foundation/CIPs/CIP-Abstraction-Layer-for-DApps/README.md

     * `alg` (1) - must be set to `EdDSA` (-8)
     * `kid` (4) - Optional, if present must be set to the same value as in the `COSE_key` specified below.
 It is recommended to be set to the same value as in the `"address"` header.
-    * `"address"` - must be set to the raw binary bytes of the address as per the binary spec, without the CBOR binary wrapper tag<br><br>
+    * `"address"` - must be set to the raw binary bytes of the address as per the binary spec, without the CBOR binary wrapper tag

 * **Parameters:**
     * `payload: HexString`